ajahne/blog/_drafts/2019-1-6-leadership-path-early-career.md

 I shared some thoughts with the students on leadership, things that you can do while in school to prepare yourself for your career, and interspersed pieces of my journey.
 I realized I had some things I could share, more than what I was able to share during our lunch.
 Inspired, I jotted some notes and determined I would share a few tips that would be helpful to people pursuing their degrees that can (begin to) prepare them for their professional journey.

 My thoughts, coming right up?
 But first...a word on our definitions.
-What is Leadership
+What is Leadership...

 ## What is Leadership?
 I like this definition from Forbes Magazine: